-In the late nineteenth century, religious views fundamentally opposed to the notion of natural law came to dominate the intellectual scene.
-In the United States, millenarianism, with its stress on voluntary service, may have been the dominant force.43 In Europe, gnosticism, with its cruel or at best condescending attitude toward others, became for many intellectuals an almost self-evident religion.
-It was supported by various esoteric currents of thoughttheo-sophy, anthroposophy-and what Sir Karl Popper would call pseudo-sciences44-psychoanalysis and, of course, Marxism.
+In Europe, gnosticism, with its at best condescending attitude towards others, became for many intellectuals an almost self-evident religion.
+It was supported by various more or less esoteric currents of thought-theosophy, anthroposophy-and what Sir Karl Popper would call pseudo-sciences-psychoanalysis and, of course, Marxism.
 It was also, perhaps less self-consciously, supported by that curious mixture of hard determinism and ethical relativism that was then about to become the ruling paradigm of a scientific and rational outlook for many intellectuals.
-By the dawn of the twentieth century, gnosticism had become the main ingredient of the secular religion of the European version of the Progressive Era.
-Within the space of a few decades after Nietzsche's announcement of God's death, gnosticism would claim to be the universal religion of Man and the definitive form of scientific evolutionism.45 Among Western intel-
+By the dawn of the twentieth century, Gnosticism had become the main ingredient of the secular religion of the European version of 'the Progressive Era'.
+Within the space of a few decades after Nietzsche's announcement of God's death it would claim to be the universal religion of Man and the definitive form of scientific evolutionism.43 Among Western intellectuals 'the logic of the world in popular form' would never be the same.